A classical proof that the algebraic homotopy class of a rational function is the residue pairing: Connection with work of Eisenbud--Levine and Khimshiashvili

-In \cite{becker94}, Becker--Cardinal--Roy--Szafraniec observed that the classical result of Hurwitz discussed in the introduction is closely related to the signature theorem in the special case where $n=1$ and $h_0$ is the germ of a pointed rational function.
-If $h_0$ is the germ of a real pointed rational function $F \colon \bbP^{1}_{\bbR} \to \bbP^{1}_{\bbR}$ that vanishes at the origin, then the natural map $\bbR[x, 1/g(x)] \to C^{\infty}_{0}(\bbR)$ induces an isomorphism
+In the special case where $n=1$ and $h_0$ is the germ of a rational function $f/g$, the signature formula is closely related to Hurwitz's theorem.
+For such a $h_0$, the natural map $\bbR[x, 1/g] \to C^{\infty}_{0}(\bbR)$ induces an isomorphism